Health-aware and user-involved battery charging management for electric vehicles: linear quadratic strategies: Numerical Illustration

 {\em Example 1 - Application of \lqcwfts:} Suppose that the user wants to complete the charging in 2 hours.
+The total number of time instants thus is $N=7200$.
 Meanwhile, he/she specifies the target \soc value.
 For the simulation purpose, different target SoC values, $55\%$, $65\%$, $75\%$, $85\%$ and $95\%$, are set here.
-The total number of time instants is $N=7200$.
 We apply the \lqcwfts method to carry out the charging tasks.
 For the control run, $Q_k = 0.1 \cdot (5\times 10^7)^{k/N}$ and $R=0.1$.
-The exponential increase of $Q_k$ illustrates increasing emphasis on health owing to the growth of charge stored in the battery.
+The exponential increase of $Q_k$ is due to the growing vulnerability of the battery to a larger charging current when the SoC increases. {The practical system will be subject to certain noises, the covariances of which should be included in the Kalman filter implementation.
+Here, we assume that $W = 10^{-4} I$ and $V = 10^{-4}$.}